House of Hope Proven Therapeutic Model

-Kansas City House of Hope is affiliated with National House of Hope and uses a proven model, which has produced a high rate of completion nationwide.
+House of Hope Kansas City is affiliated with National House of Hope and uses a proven therapeutic model, which has produced a high rate of completion nationwide.
 Responsibility is earned and tested as the girls work through multiple program phases.
 Upon completion of orientation, the teen moves into a three-phase program that rewards better choices during an average stay of 9-12 months.
 Residents participate in individual and group counseling sessions weekly with a licensed counselor.

-Parents participate in family and individual counseling sessions designed to heal fractured relationships.
-As a parent, you are expected to be fully engaged in the process and attend weekly scheduled counseling sessions, as well as a weekly parenting class where you can find more help and support.
-House of Hope Kansas City requires parental involvement through counseling, visitations and parenting classes.
+Parents participate in family and individual counseling sessions, in-person and online, designed to heal fractured relationships.
+As a parent, you are expected to be fully engaged in the process and attend weekly scheduled counseling sessions, in-person and online, as well as a weekly parenting class, in-person and online, where you can find more help and support.
+House of Hope Kansas City requires parental involvement through in-person and online counseling, visitations and parenting classes.

 For boys and girls not requiring residential care, there is outpatient counseling based on the same family-centered approach.
 Please call us at (913) 262-8885 to learn more about outpatient counseling.